markbosire/Practice-Questions-GCP-ACE/README.md

 **[⬆ Back to Top](#table-of-contents)**

 ### You are building a product on top of Google Kubernetes Engine (GKE).
 You have a single GKE cluster.
 For each of your customers, a Pod is running in that cluster, and your customers can run arbitrary code inside their Pod.
-You want to ma imize the isolation between your customers' Pods.
+You want to maximize the isolation between your customers' Pods.
 What should you do?

 - [ ] Use Binary Authorization and whitelist only the container images used by your customers' Pods.
 - [ ] Use the Container Analysis API to detect vulnerabilities in the containers used by your customers' Pods.
-- [ ] Create a GKE node pool with a sandbo  type configured to gvisor.
+- [ ] Create a GKE node pool with a sandbox type configured to gvisor.
 Add the parameter runtimeClassName: gvisor to the specification of your customers' Pods.
 - [ ] Use the cos_containerd image for your GKE nodes.
 Add a nodeSelector with the value cloud.google.com/gke-os-distribution: cos_containerd to the specification of your customers' Pods.

 **[⬆ Back to Top](#table-of-contents)**